mcl-playz/jasper-boards/README.md

 # Jasper's Blog
 This is a fun little side project that I have been making in class (because of boredom).
 It's not going to be serious whatsoever.

-I will probably post in here every month or so.